Welcome to Infinite Anthologies (Draft About Page)

 In an effort to make Vintage Science Fiction by early Australian writers available to as many people around the world as possible, stories will be formatted for A4 (standard page size in Australia) for easy printing, so that you can give copies to people who don't have internet access.
 (Did you know approximately 33% of the world still don't have internet access?)

-The stories were originally serialised in Australian newspapers between 1901 and 1939.
+The main focus of IA is on stories that were originally serialised in Australian newspapers between 1901 and 1939.
 Thanks to the Australian Newspaper Fiction database 'To Be Continued' (TBC) it was possible to locate details of several Vintage Science Fiction Stories.
 Using various methods and tools used in Digital Humanities, including my own method of keyclouds, as well as creating an Automated Popular English Fiction Genre Classification System (APEFGCS), I was able to find a lot more in the TBC database.

 The TBC database extracts OCR'd newspaper fiction sections from the National Library of Australia's archive of newspaper pages in Trove.
 Once I had found all the vintage science fiction stories I felt I could find with these tools, using my own edited and grouped copy of the TBC sql database, I turned to Trove to locate missing chapters and find more stories.
 I extended it to finding new vintage science fiction from newspapers from the period 1825 to 1954.
 This enabled me to locate over 200 serialised and short vintage science fiction stories, many of which haven't been in print since their first publication.